 § 7072.
-Notices to Consumers Less Than Under 16 Years of Age.
+Notices to Consumers Less Than 16 Years of Age.

-- (a) A business subject to sections 7070 and/or 7071 shall include a description of the processes set forth in those sections in its privacy policy. - (b) A business that exclusively targets offers of goods or services directly to consumers under 16 years of age and does not sell or share the personal information without the affirmative authorization consent of consumers at least 13 years of age and less than 16 years of age, or the affirmative authorization consent of their parent or guardian for consumers under 13 years of age, is not required to provide the nNotice of rRight to oOpt-out of Sale/Sharing.
+- (a) A business subject to sections 7070 and/or 7071 shall include a description of the processes set forth in those sections in its privacy policy. - (b) A business that exclusively targets offers of goods or services directly to consumers under 16 years of age and does not sell or share the personal information without the consent of consumers at least 13 years of age and less than 16 years of age, or the consent of their parent or guardian for consumers under 13 years of age, is not required to provide the Notice of Right to Opt-out of Sale/Sharing.